mike-lischke/jree/readme.md

 ### Examples

 Additionally, there are some examples in the `examples` folder.
-These are not meant to be complete programs, but rather to show how to use the JREE in different scenarios, in a way that should look familiar to a Java developer.
-The are modelled after common Java sample programs.
+They are modelled after common Java sample programs.

 To run an example in a terminal you have to install `ts-node` globally: